xyhan-github/clusterjob/README.md

-# ClusterJob
+# ClusterJob (MODIFIED)

+_This is a modified version of H. Monajemi's original clusterjob maintained by X.Y.
+Han.
+The original instructions "clusterjob.org" etc are nolonger accessible online.
+But you can still see them on Wayback Machine to get a sense of how to install it._

 Clusterjob, hereafter CJ, is an experiment management system (EMS) for data science.
 CJ is written mainly in perl and allows submiting computational jobs to clusters in a hassle-free and reproducible manner.
 CJ produces 'reporoducible' computational packages for academic publications at no-cost.
 CJ project started in 2013 at Stanford University by Hatef Monajemi and his PhD advisor David L. Donoho with the goal of encouraging  more efficient and reproducible research paradigm.
 CJ is currently under active development.
 Current implementation allows submission of MATLAB,Python and R jobs.
 The code for R works partially for serial jobs only.
-In the future versions, we hope to include other data science programming languages such as Julia.

-You can read more about CJ on http://clusterjob.org

-You can find CJ book project at https://github.com/monajemi/CJ-book

 # key contributors: